The difference between dogma and doctrine is the difference between faith and thought.

 This issue can be no better illustrated than in the fact that if any self-described liberal-democrat (among the most dogmatic of people with whom I regularly come in contact now, which is why I single them out here for illustrative purposes) were to entirely divest himself or herself of partisan political dogma, even for a short time, and replace it with a sincere and deep examination of any number of economic claims made by garden-variety conservatives, with whom I do not align myself, by the way — how price controls create shortages, for instance, or how minimum wage laws create greater unemployment — this same self-described liberal-democrat, if sincere in his or her critical examination, would indeed see that many of these mainstream conservative economic claims are undeniably accurate, the progressive-democrats wrong.

 Militant atheists aussi: they are invariably among the most intolerant of all dogmatists I routinely come across – some even going so far as to say that Issac Newton and Galileo Galilei, neither of whom these atheists knew personally and both of whom believed passionately in God, were “lesser” than, for instance, Brad Pitt and Angelina Jolie, both of whom are atheists!
 (My incredulity, I assure you, is nothing against Angelina Jolie or Brad Pitt, whom I like just fine.)

-The error here — an obvious error, in my opinion — is in placing all or even most moral merit upon the notion that disbelief in God is a fundamental virtue.
+The error here — an obvious error, in my opinion — is in placing all or even most moral merit upon the notion that disbelief in God is the fundamental virtue.
 It is not.

-There’s much more to human virtue and human life, and billions of excellent people believe in God — and, let us also never forget: caritas maketh up for the multitude of wrongs, because caritas, like agape, like benevolence, like kindness, is a fundamental virtue, gentle, patient, compassionate, timeless.
+There’s vastly much more to human virtue and human life, and billions of excellent people believe in God — and, let us never forget also: caritas maketh up for the multitude of wrongs, because caritas, like agape, like benevolence, like kindness, is (unlike atheism) a fundamental virtue, gentle, patient, compassionate, timeless.

 Think of dogma like this: